Get Started

 1. Create an Etsy account

-Up next, add Printful as your production partner.
-In your Etsy dashboard, click on the Settings tab > Partners you work with and hit Add production partner.
+Add Printful as your production partner.
+In your Etsy dashboard, go to Settings > Partners you work with and hit Add production partner.
 Fill in all the information and click Save.

 a screenshot of a screen